ToC

 Save all your previous CVs.
 Updating an old CV is always faster than re-learning how to write a good CV from scratch.

 Updating your CV is straightforward.
-Here are 2 ways:
+Here are the 7 key steps:

 Online CV checkers import your CV and scan it in seconds.
 Once that’s done, your CV is viewable in CV maker software — all the content will be ready for you to edit.

-1. Ensure your job title and contact details are up to date
+1. Ensure your basic details are up to date

 2. Refresh your CV personal statement